Undergraduate Course: Introduction to Art and Design Practice (LLLA07198)

 An understanding of the process of learning through experimentation, working with dry, wet and mixed media combinations

-An Introduction to contextual research for art and design looking at contemporary and historical references through workshops and seminars.
+An Introduction to contextual research for art and design looking at contemporary and historical references through practical workshops and seminars.

 Digital photography as recording means to support learning and as a creative medium.